LLCU Department offers a few certificates:

-The Department of Languages, Literatures and Culture offers Certificate of Competence in a language to students who are not registered in one of our degree Plans but have taken certain courses in the language at Queen's, so for example, if you pursuing a minor in German, you are not eligible for a Certificate of Competence in German.
+The Department of Languages, Literatures and Cultures offers Certificates of Competence in a language to students who are not registered in one of our degree Plans but have taken certain courses in the language at Queen's; for example, if you are pursuing a minor in German, you are not eligible for a Certificate of Competence in German.
 Students need to have an overall GPA of 2.90 on the courses counting towards the Certificate.

 Note that this is not a Senate-approved Certificate Program and therefore will be noted as an Academic Milestone on the transcript.
 The Certificate will be issued by the Department of Languages, Literatures and Cultures on behalf of the Faculty of Arts and Science.
 An administrative fee of $35 will be charged.

 Please note: During the COVID-19 pandemic, the administrative fee is waived.
 Please contact Mrs. Young (contact info below) if you wish to request the Certificate.